fish-quant/fq-segmentation/docs/analysis-segmentation.md

 ### Results

 Results will be saved in the specified folder.
-For each image the following files, results files with different prefixes are created:
+For each image the following files, results files with different suffixes are created:

-* `flow_ ...`: these are the predicted distance maps of CellPose.
+* `..._flow`: these are the predicted distance maps of CellPose.
 They are an intermediate result, and not needed for most end-users.
-* `mask_ ...`: these contain the actual segmentation results.
+* `..._mask`: these contain the actual segmentation results.
 Each segmented object is a filled object with a constant pixel value.
 If the images were resized during segmentation, the mask is scaled back up to the original image size.
 The actually obtained (smaller) mask is saved under the name `mask__rescale_...`.
-* `seg_...`: summary plot showing the input image, the predicted distance map, and the segmented objects.
+* `..._seg`: summary plot showing the input image, the predicted distance map, and the segmented objects.
 This plot is also shown in the interface.

 ![segmentation__nuclei](img/segmentation__nuclei.png)